 When matter requires a quantum description, temporal order is expected to become non-classical—a scenario beyond the scope of current theories.
-An international team of researchers led by physicists from the University of Vienna, the Austrian Academy of Sciences as well as the University of Queensland (AUS) and the Stevens Institute of Technology (USA) has provided a direct description of such a scenario.
+An international team of researchers led by physicists from the University of Vienna, the Austrian Academy of Sciences, the University of Queensland (AUS), and the Stevens Institute of Technology (USA) has provided a direct description of such a scenario.

 In a new study, scientists combined the key elements of the two theories depicting the progression of time and found that temporal order between events can show certain quantum features.
 As per general relativity, the presence of a massive object hinders the progress of time.
 This implies a clock placed near a massive object will run slower when contrasted with an identical one that is further away.

-Be that as it may, the rules of quantum theory allows for any object to be set up in a superposition state.
-A superposition state of two locations is different from placing an object in one or other position randomly – it is another way for a purpose to exist, permitted by the laws of quantum physics.
+Be that as it may, the rules of quantum theory allow for any object to be set up in a superposition state.
+A superposition state of two locations is different from placing an object in one or another position randomly – it is another way for a purpose to exist, permitted by the laws of quantum physics.

 But, what happens when an object massive enough to influence the flow of time is placed in a quantum superposition state?

-Besides being the controversial topic, some scientists think that such scenarios are fundamentally impossible- some new mechanism must block the superposition from forming in the first place – while others develop entire theories based on the assumption that this is possible.
+Besides being a controversial topic, some scientists think that such scenarios are fundamentally impossible- some new mechanism must block the superposition from forming first, while others develop entire theories based on the assumption that this is possible.

 During the study, scientists were expecting to face the roadblocks making the scenario impossible, but shockingly, using standard reading textbook physics, they had the option to precisely portray what happens.

 They thus discovered that when a massive object is placed in a quantum superposition in the vicinity of a set of clocks, their time order can become truly quantum, opposing any old-style depiction.